 Wire assemblies are most commonly used in the transportation industry, including automobiles, buses, trucks, and planes.
 Construction machinery, industrial equipment, electronics and white goods (household appliances) will also be constructed using wire harnesses.

 Wire Harness Assembly Benefits

 Decreased installation time: Many vehicles require miles of wiring in order to operate.
-A wire harness greatly simplifies the manufacturing of these vehicles by integrating all the wires and cables needed into a single apparatus.
+A wire harness assembly process greatly simplifies the manufacturing of these vehicles by integrating all the wires and cables needed into a single apparatus.
 The installation then becomes a simple matter of “dropping in” the harness, rather than running all of the wires individually.

 Security and safety: When wires and cables are bound within a single harness, the individual components are more secure against the adverse effects of vibrations, abrasions and moisture.
 Space is optimized and the risk of an electrical short is reduced because the wires have been constructed into a non-flexing bundle.
 The risk of electrical fire is also reduced when the wires are bound within a flame-retardant sleeve.